khoa102/BlindSpotDetection/README.md

 			    int16_t  z;             /*!< @brief z - coordinate in meters.
 Q format depends on the range resolution */ } OdsDemo_detectedObj;
 		+ look at how to convert range to meters
+- Oct 10: Create code to read the data in frame.
+Roughly get all the frame and TLV data.
+Further processing is necessary to get all the data from each TLV and stores each TLV into the corresponding frame.